agu4004/lotustcg/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Your TCG Card Shop is now live on AWS Lightsail!
+Your CardMarketScan is now live on AWS Lightsail!
 Access it at:
 - **HTTP**: http://YOUR_STATIC_IP
 - **HTTPS**: https://your-domain.com (if SSL configured)